 Day 5: Machu Picchu - Huayna Picchu - Cusco

-In the morning you will start your 1 hour ascent to Machu Picchu to arrive in time for sunrise, or if you choose you may head up at a later hour (bus is optional, US$10 each way, first bus departs at 5:30am).
+In the morning you will start your 1 hour ascent to Machu Picchu to arrive in time for sunrise, or if you choose you may head up at a later hour (bus is optional, US$12 each way, first bus departs at 5:30am).
 If you have purchased a pass for Huayna Picchu in advance you will have the opportunity to climb the mountain (at 7am or 10am - climbing time determined in advance depending on availability).
 There will be a two hour guided tour of Machu Picchu following which you will have the rest of the day to explore Machu Picchu.
 You need to return to Aguas Calientes at least 30 minutes prior to your train departure at 9:30pm.
 There will be transport waiting for you in Ollantaytambo to bring you back to Cusco - estimated arrival time 1:30am.
-If you prefer to return earlier to Cusco (recommended) you can select the 16:22 pm (US$12) or the 18:45 pm (US$7) return train.
+If you prefer to return earlier to Cusco (recommended) you can select the 16:22 pm or the 18:45 pm return train for extra cost.

 4 Days, 3 Nights Salkantay